scala/docs.scala-lang/tutorials/tour/basics.md

 customGreeter.greet("Scala developer") // How are you, Scala developer?
 ```

+Here, `DefaultGreeter` extends only a single trait, but it could extend multiple traits.

 We will cover traits in depth [later](traits.md).

 ## Main Method

-Main method is an entry point of a program.
+The main method is an entry point of a program.
+The Java Virtual
+Machine requires a main method to be named `main` and take one
+argument, an array of strings.

-Using objects, you can define main methods like below.
+Using an object, you can define a main method as follows:

 ```
 object Main {
-  def main(args: Array[String]): Unit = println("Hello, Scala developer!")
+  def main(args: Array[String]): Unit =
+    println("Hello, Scala developer!")
 }
 ```